henryshop73/odin-landing-page/README.md

-This is my Odin Project: Landing Page
+This is my Odin Project: Landing Page.
+In this project I have made a landing page using htnl and Css